-When you added all heavy cream, keep mixing until a smooth and homogenous consistency.
+When you added the heavy cream, keep mixing until a smooth and homogenous consistency.
 At this point, the ganache is ready to work with.
-If you want to use it to frost your cake (if you prefer to work with a softer consistency), or you can cover the mixture with plastic wrap (making sure it’s in full contact) and leave to stabilize further at room temperature.
+If you want to use it to frost your cake (if you prefer to work with a softer consistency), you can cover the mixture with plastic wrap (making sure it’s in full contact) and leave it to stabilize further at room temperature.

 The pros are: